micheles/papers/PITCHME.md

     yield task_func(block[-1], arg1, arg2, ...)
 ```
 - heavy tasks can be split in many light tasks
-- BTW, the weight of the seismic sources is the number of earthquakes it can
+- the weight of the seismic sources is the number of earthquakes it can produce
-  produce
 - it can be *very* different from the duration of the calculation

 +++